radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

 * An ephemeral cluster will be left if the replica count is 1 and the `app-status` is `terminated`.
 In this case we expect the driver to be restarted.
-The application was stopped early, and the most likely case is that a driver pod was rescheduled or killed purposely by an operator to case a restart.
+The application was stopped early, and the most likely cause is that a driver pod was rescheduled or killed purposely by an operator to cause a restart.
 In this scenario it's much quicker to allow a new driver pod to use the same cluster.

   If the intention was to halt the application entirely, then the driver deploymentconfig